-To ensure that users' calculations do not interfere with each other and that computational resources are allocated fairly and efficiently, W&M HPC systems employ the TORQUE resource manager in conjunction with the Maui cluster scheduler.
-With few exceptions, any computation on W&M HPC systems must be submitted and run via TORQUE/Maui -- collectively the "job scheduler" or "batch system" -- as a job.
+To ensure that users' calculations do not interfere with each other and that computational resources are allocated fairly and efficiently, William & Mary HPC systems employ the TORQUE resource manager in conjunction with the Maui cluster scheduler.
+With few exceptions, any computation on W&M HPC systems must be submitted and run via TORQUE/Maui -- collectively and more generically the "job scheduler" or "batch system" -- as a job.
 To schedule and assign resources to your job, the system needs to know what resources your job requires, so you must answer the following questions and provide those answers to TORQUE's

 What type of computer?

-W&M's HPC systems are composed of several different types of computers.
+W&M HPC systems are composed of several different types of computers, each with different available hardware and software.
 If your job can run on any computer ("node") in the cluster, that's excellent (your job is easier to fit in and will start sooner)!
 However, if it needs a specific type of computer, you must select which ones are acceptable using node properties/features.